 3.4 study selection

 We conducted four stages of screening for eligibility.
-First, using Endnote, KD removed duplicate results, checked the results for completeness, updated the metadata if necessary, and retrieved the full-texts of all .
+First, using Endnote, author KD removed duplicate results, checked the results for completeness, updated the metadata if necessary, and retrieved the full-texts of all articles.
 KD checked completeness using a list of published full research articles that have used the UKB Resource, provided by the UKB on 27 November 2018.
 Using the full-texts of the results, KD assessed if results were full research articles, and excluded reviews, corrections, conference abstracts, etc.

 Second, the results were imported into Rayyan (Ouzzani, Hammady, Fedorowicz, & Elmagarmid, 2016) and screened by BW and KD to determine whether they met the inclusion criteria.
-If insufficient information was available to determine a paper’s eligibility, the authors to request the required information.
+If insufficient information was available to determine a paper’s eligibility, we contacted the authors to request the required information.
 If this information was unobtainable, the article was excluded.
 Time constraints meant we excluded some articles with insufficient information without contacting the authors.

 Third, We classified studies as “traditional epidemiology”, “Mendelian randomisation” and “Other”, according to the type of data they analysed.
-After on 20 studies, the classification criteria were:
+After we piloted these classifications on 20 studies, the classification criteria were:

 Traditional epidemiology – studies investigating associations between exposures and health outcomes using the UK Biobank data alone.